przemekjuzwiszin/simple-editor/README.md

     - button load: loads content from local storage.

+## Tools that I used in the project:
+- git
+- node.js & npm
+- gulp starterkit
+    - local server with auto refresh
+    - SCSS and sourcemap support
+- Trello
+- Figma
+- Visual Studio Code

 ### How to run the page local?
 Download the web starter kit.